bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 In order to do this, you must use the **compss_docker_gen_image** tool, which is available in the standard COMPSs application.
-This tool is the responsible of taking your application, create the needed image, and upload it to Dockerhub to share it.
+This tool is the responsible of taking your application, create the needed image, and upload it to Docker Hub to share it.

 The image is created injecting your application into a COMPSs base image.
-This base image is available in Dockerhub.
+This base image is available in Docker Hub.
 In case you need it, you can pull it using the following command:

 .. code-block:: console